 While you’re in Revelstoke, BC a visit to Glacier National Park is another must-do activity!
 Although not my personal favorite national park in Canada, there’s still lots to explore!

 The park is accessed by the trans-Canada highway and all the hiking trails and campsites are located in car parking lots just off the road.
 There is a range of hiking trails in the park and the area is well known as a great place to spot bears and other wildlife.

-From Revelstoke, it takes around 20-minutes to reach the start of the park and another 30-minutes or so to drive through the park.
+From Revelstoke, it takes around 20-minutes to reach the entrance of the park and another 30-minutes or so to drive through the park.